 Customer Segmentation Examples #8: By Decision-Makers

-There are times when you should target at an individual level, rather than at the organization level.
-For this, you need to identify the different buyer personas based on the individuals who are decision-makers, not just at the organization level.
+There are times when you should target at an individual level rather than at the organization level.
+For this, you need to identify the different buyer personas based on the individuals who are decision-makers, not just at the organizational level.
 Segmenting by decision-makers has the same set of pros and cons when you divide it by organization.

 - The sales teams can find out the decision-makers in the organization.
 There are tools like Email Hunter and Snov IO that let you find the email addresses and contacts of these decision-makers.